CBS Studios: Desilu Productions, later Paramount Network Television

 Desilu Productions was formed in 1950 by Desi Arnaz and Lucille Ball.
-Desilu Studios was established in Hollywood and Culver City in 1957, after Arnaz/Ball purchased the RKO Pictures studio lot.
+Desilu Studios was established in Hollywood and Culver City in 1957, after Arnaz and Ball purchased the RKO Pictures studio lot.
 Desilu Sales Inc. was formed in 1962 as the company's syndication arm.
 In 1967, Desilu Productions was acquired by Gulf and Western Industries.
 The company became the television division of Paramount Pictures Corporation in July, retaining the Desilu name until the end of that year.
 Desilu Sales, in turn, merged with Paramount's syndication division to become Paramount Television Sales.

 From 1966 to 1967, Gulf+Western acquired Paramount Pictures.
 In 1968, Paramount Television, formerly Desilu, was established as the studio's television production unit.
 In 1977, Paramount Television Service was formed.
 In 1982, Paramount Television Group and Paramount Domestic Television and Video Programming was established.
 In September 1989, Gulf+Western was reincorporated as Paramount Communications, Inc..
 On March 11, 1994, Viacom acquired Paramount Communications.
 In 1995, Viacom launched the United Paramount Network (UPN) with Chris-Craft Industries.

 On August 10, 2004, Viacom merged the international television banners of CBS Broadcast International and Paramount International Television to form CBS Studios International.
 On September 7, 2004, Viacom merged CBS Productions and Paramount Network Television to form a new entity of Paramount Network Television, also known as CBS Paramount Television Entertainment Group, with CBS Productions becoming an in-name-only unit.

 On December 31, 2005, as the CBS/Viacom split took effect, CBS inherited Paramount's television program library, with the second incarnation of Viacom keeping Paramount's films, the MTV Networks and the BET Networks.